Modern Machine Learning for LHC Physicists: Generation and simulation

-If we control the $r$-distribution, we can consider the conditional decoder $D(x|r)$ a generative network producing events with the probability we desire.
-The problem with variational autoencoders in particle physics is that they rely on the assumption that all features in the data can be compressed into a low-dimensional and limited latent space.
-In the mix of expressivity and achievable precision VAEs are usually not competitive with the other generative network architectures we will discuss next.
+As mentioned before, the structure of the latent space $r$, from which we sample, is introduced by the prior $\pl(r) = \normal(0,1)$ If we control the $r$-distribution, we can consider the conditional decoder $\pmd(x|r)$ a generative network producing events with the probability we desire.
+The problem with variational AEs in particle physics is that they rely on the assumption that all features in the data can be compressed into a low-dimensional and limited latent space.
+In the mix of expressivity and achievable accuracy VAEs are usually not competitive with the other generative network architectures we will discuss next.
 An exception might be detector simulations, where the underlying physics of calorimeter showers is simple enough to be encoded in a low-dimensional latent space, while the space of detector output channels is huge.